-Key changes include the definition of a "peace officer" and the qualifications required for appointment, which now explicitly state that a peace officer must complete the basic course either at the Montana law enforcement academy or at an accredited Montana college or university.
-The bill also outlines the conditions under which previously certified officers can return to service without retaking the basic course, as well as the penalties for those whose certifications have been revoked or suspended.
-The effective date of the bill is immediate upon passage and approval.
+Key amendments include the insertion of definitions that clarify the role of the council and the requirements for peace officer certification.
+The bill specifies that peace officers must complete the basic course either at the Montana law enforcement academy or at an accredited academy affiliated with a Montana college or university, provided that the curriculum is approved by the council.
+Additionally, it outlines the conditions under which peace officers who have had breaks in service can return to duty without retaking the basic course, as well as the penalties for those whose certifications have been revoked or suspended.
+The act is set to take effect immediately upon passage and approval.

 Statutes affected: